 Michael E. McCartney

-Mr. McCartney, a member since 1981, served on the Board since 1996 and is currently Vice Chairman of the Board.
-He served as Chairman for over 10 years.
-Mike earned a BS in Accounting an MPA and has over 30+ years’ experience in various positions in finance with the US Postal Service.
-His responsibilities before he retired, included reporting on major capital investments to senior management and the Board of Governors.
+Mr. McCartney, a member of the Credit Union since 1981, served on the Board of Directors since 1996 and as Chairman for over 10 years.
+His last responsibilities before retiring included reporting on major capital investments to senior management and the Board of Governors.
+He earned a BS in Accounting and MPA and has over 30 years’ experience in various positions in finance with the US Postal Service.

 Thomas Dale Jr.